croche2574/Item-FindAR/README.md

 ## Install and Run
  1. Clone the repo with `git clone https://github.com/croche2574/Item-FindAR`
  2. Install and configure the Neo4j database version of your choosing: [Download](https://neo4j.com/deployment-center/#community).
 Neo4j defaults to IPv6, this needs to be set in the config along with the SSL certificates.
- 3. Edit the line `const driver = createDriver('bolt', 'address', 7687, 'neo4j', 'password')` to use the valid ip/domain and the correct db username and password
- 4. Edit the line `<Neo4jProvider driver={driver} database="labset">` to match the name of your database
+ 3. Edit the .env file to match your information
- 5. Edit the line `var client = new WebSocketClient("wss://(domain/ip)/detect")` to match the Ngrok domain or ip for the backend server (Located in `src/features/augment_system/workers/sendImg.js`)
+ 4. Install the dependencies with `bun install` or `npm install`
- 6. For web-only functions (No PWA), you can run the client locally and access through your network IP.
-For the PWA functions to work, you'll need to deploy the webapp on hosting and configure Nginx.
+ 4. For web-only functions (No PWA), you can run the client locally and access through your network IP.
+For the PWA functions to work, you'll need to deploy the webapp on hosting (or use `vite preview`) and configure Nginx.
- 7. Configure webpack.config.js to either development or production, and run `webpack build`.
- 8. Run with the webpack dev server for development or deploy the static files for production.
+ 5. Run with `bun run dev` or `npm run dev`